aalto-speech/fi-parliament-tools/README.md

 ## Usage

-For detailed instructions, `fi-parliament-tools --help` in terminal.
+For detailed instructions, run `fi-parliament-tools --help` in terminal.

 ## Contributing